womeimingzi11/amapGeocode/README.md

 `to_table` argument is `TRUE` or `FALSE` the result won’t be a jointed table by different parent administrative region.
-For example, with the `to_table = TRUE`, all the lower level administrative region of Province A and Province B will be binded as one tibble, respectively.
-But the tibble province A and tibble province B won’t be binded further.
+For example, with the `to_table = TRUE`, all the lower level administrative region of Province A and Province B will be binded as one data.table, respectively.
+But the table of province A and table of province B won’t be binded further.

 This is becasue, this function support different administrative region levels, bind their result is nonsense.